 NOTE If time aloft is all that matters to you, the older DJI Mavic Air 2 has a lighter camera and up to 34 minutes flight.

 The app is fully featured and great for ‘Arcade mode’ racing or settings-obsessed photographers.
 The only thing missing from a much more expensive craft (and admittedly this isn’t a cheap drone) is a collision sensing system, but the Anafi is surprisingly robust, especially the FPV version with improved legs.
-Compatibility with Pix4D tools offers an interesting route into 2D and 3D survey work should you decide to offer your services commercially.
+What is good about this drone (what generally makes it well priced) is also something of a worry; Parrot seem more interested in professional platforms than enthusiast and prosumer now, so future support seems open to doubt.
+It’s a personal choice.

 This excellent drone for beginners introduces not just the experience of flying, but the basic feature set of a serious photography or videography drone for a fraction of the cost.
 That’s because it includes a GPS positioning system, and control is via a good quality phone app (a phone will clip into the radio controller and serve as a screen).